A family of measures on symmetric groups and the field with one element: Splitting Measures for

-(1) Each measure $\omega_{2m+1}$ is nonnegative and has total mass $1$, so is a probability measure.
-It is supported on even permutations, and its restriction $\omega_n|_{A_n}$ to the alternating group $A_n$ is a probability measure.
+(2) For $n=2m+1$ the measure $\omega_{2m+1}$ is nonnegative and has total mass $1$, so is a probability measure.
+It is supported on even permutations, so its restriction $\omega_n|_{A_n}$ to the alternating group $A_n$ is a probability measure.

-(2) Each measure $\omega_{2m}$ is a signed measure having total signed mass $0$.
-The measure of $\omega_n$ is nonnegative on odd permutations, having total mass $\frac{1}{2}$.
-It is nonpositive on even permutations, having total signed mass $-\frac{1}{2}$.
-The absolute value measure $|\omega_{2m}|$ is a probability measure, and the measure $-2\omega_{2m}|_{A_{2m}}$ restricted to the alternating group $A_{2m}$ is a probability measure.
+(3) For $n=2m$ the measure $\omega_{2m}$ is a signed measure having total signed mass $0$.
+The measure of $\omega_n$ is nonnegative on odd permutations, and there has total mass $\frac{1}{2}$.
+It is nonpositive on even permutations and there has total signed mass $-\frac{1}{2}$.
+Thus the measure $-2\omega_{2m}|_{A_{2m}}$ restricted to the alternating group $A_{2m}$ is a probability measure.

-(3) The family of all measures $\omega_n$ have a product structure compatible with multiplication of integers.
-Namely, setting $n =\prod_{i} {p_i}^{e_i}$, and for any factorization $ab=n$, there holds
+(4) The family of all measures $\omega_n$ has an internal product structure compatible with multiplication of integers.
+Setting $n =\prod_{i} {p_i}^{e_i}$, and for any factorization $ab=n$, there holds